ChandlerBlack/ChanderBlack.github.io/README.md

-# ChanderBlack's GitHub Page
+This page is regularly updated showing new projects I am currently working on!

-This page is regualary updated showing new projects I a currently working on!
+This page is hosted at [ChandlerBlack.github.io](https://chandlerblack.github.io/ChanderBlack.github.io/)

 ## Projects
 ----------------------------------------------------------------------------------------------------------------------------------------------